SunyDoo/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: 500 error meant checking server-side.
+Error of uninitialized constant "Toys" was found.
+Changed Toys to create Toy and error was fixed.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Checked update method in controller and found that we were not returning any json.
+Added like to render json and like button functioned after that.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: No method to delete was included in routes.
+Added destroy to list of accepted routes and fixed the problem.